SylviaOne/Repo-hub/README.md

-## I made a playlist for hiking.
-It has music from Peanuts, The Cranberries, and Eminem.
-I call it my Trail Mix.
+## How do you make a 'one' disappear?
+You add a 'g' and it's 'gone'